Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM01-PromptInj.md

 ---

-# IGNORE the bwlow FOR NOW - NEED RE-REVIEW
+# IGNORE the below FOR NOW - NEED RE-REVIEW

 ### MITRE ATT&CK®